igooor-bb/RetryOnFailure/README.md

 # RetryOnFailure

-**Retry On Failure** is a Swift macro that provides a simple way to retry functions that might throw an error, automatically attempting them a specified number of times under the hood.
+**RetryOnFailure** is a Swift macro that provides a simple way to retry functions that might throw an error, automatically attempting them a specified number of times under the hood.

 Inspired by [Java's Aspect-Oriented Programming (AOP)](https://aspects.jcabi.com), this macro allows developers to avoid repetitive retry code and improve error handling in Swift.